 If you can’t hold the skull without it breaking or denting, it’s not dry enough.
 Pass time time while you’re waiting by making more fondant flowers.

-Using a rotating cake stand to spin the skull as you decorate.
+Use a rotating cake stand to turn the skull as you decorate.

 Use a mug to prop up your sugar skull for a better view while you’re decorating